Konjari

 Konjari (Коњари, Kojnare) is an uninhabited village in the municipality of Debar, North Macedonia.

+History

+In 1224, an Albanian landowner by the name of Gjergj Skorra was explicitly mentioned in correspondence by the archbishop of Ohrid.
+He is believed to have owned lands in and around Konjar as a vassal of the noble Albanian Gropa family, and there is still a local tribe in the region known as 'Skorra'.

 Demographics

 The 1971 Yugoslav census was the last to record any people as residing in the village which contained 415 inhabitants, of which 414 were Albanians and 1 Macedonian.
 According to the 2002 census, the village had 0 inhabitants.